|Yes, kale - just one of the many vegetables I'm eating a lot of these days|

-I want to share with you the basic low-carb guidelines I try to follow 95% of the time.
+I want to share with you the basic low-carb guidelines I try to follow 95% of the time to control my diabetes.

 I want to stress that this is the approach I decided to take for my body and my health.
 I am not saying this is what you should do.
 This is what has worked for me, period.